ELRAF/Code-samples-mdm/README.md

 # Code-samples
-A code repository for inquirers
+The code in this repository is intended for inquiring employers.